Feature image that reads "How to Run a Successful Nonprofit Awareness Campaign"

 1. Define your audience & set goals

 Once you’ve broadly determined your main goal and who your target audience is, take stock of their interests and communication habits.
-Then, use this information to guide your campaign’s messaging, communication channels, and your event strategy.
+Then, use this information to guide your campaign’s messaging, communication channels, and event strategy.

 2. Create a basic timeline